-The companies in the KLP Group ensure that managers and others in the business holding key functions and key functions are suitable and fit to safeguard their work activities and responsibilities as stated in the individual's Job description.
+The companies in the KLP Group ensure that managers of the business and others in the business who hold central and key functions, including the anti-money laundering manager, and persons directly involved in insurance distribution, and key functions are suitable and 'fit and proper' to handle their tasks and areas of responsibility as stated in each individual's job description.

-The boards of the companies in the KLP Group have adopted, and revise annually a guideline for suitable and fitness.
+The boards of the companies in the KLP Group have adopted, and revise annually a guideline for 'fit and proper' assessment.
 The guideline contains qualification requirements which are designed to provide for appropriate diversity of qualifications, knowledge and relevant experience, to ensure that the Company is managed and supervised in a professional manner.

-As part of the qualification requirement, the Board of the KLP Group should have sufficient insight and understanding to be able to question the assessments of the administration, take a critical view of the answers and initiate the necessary action.
+The Board of the KLP Group should have sufficient insight and understanding to be able to question the assessments of the administration, take a critical view of the answers and initiate the necessary action.
 The whole Board of KLP should at least have qualifications in these areas: